ascarter/dotfiles-legacy/README.md

 ```

 Re-run will check for identical files and prompt if a replace will occur.
 Replace preserves existing file in `file.orig`

+## Layout

+There are two major components to this system.
+First is to manage what are usually known as `dotfiles` in Git.
+These are typically in the user's home directory and are preceeded with a `.` to hide them.
+Examples include `.profile` or `.bashrc`.
+When it is installed, many of the `.` files are symlinked into a user's home directory allowing for them to be version controlled.
+A subset of files are managed as templates and instead generate the files.
+These are useful for more customized files like `.gitconfig`.

+The other component is to help manage installing software packages.
+On macOS, this is mostly handled by Homebrew.